-Due to their nature as hunters, cats are very adept at hiding disease and injury – a pivotal skill which would help them survive in the wild.
-And since February is National Cat Health Month, we wanted to raise awareness of this, and talk you through a few warning signs all cat owners should keep at the back of their mind.
+Due to their nature as hunters, cats are incredibly adept at hiding disease and injury – a pivotal skill that would help them survive in the wild.
+And, what better reminder than National Cat Health Month, celebrated every February, to give your feline friend a health check?
+Here are some signs to keep at the back of your mind.

 1. Increased thirst

-Kidney disease is a common problem in cats, so the best presents you could give your feline friend are a water fountain and doing twice-yearly urine testing.
-The testing is very simple to do at home, just use Katkor in the litter tray rather than normal litter to collect a sample, then take it to your vet asap (keep it in the fridge until you do).
+Kidney disease is a common problem in cats, so the best presents you could give your feline friend are a water fountain and biannual urine testing.
+The testing is easy to do at home: use a Katkor urine sampling kit in your cat’s litter tray to collect a sample, then take it to your vet asap (you may want to book an appointment first!).

-What you need to look out for is any change in drinking behaviour – a cat fed mainly on dry kibble will drink more than a cat eating wet food, but any change from the normal level should be investigated.
+But what you need to look out for is any change in drinking behaviour: a cat fed mainly on dry kibble will usually drink more than a cat eating wet food, but any change from the normal level should be investigated.

 2. A scruffy coat